 Is there a standard length of stay in treatment communities?
 Programs attempt to give a range of stay, however these stays vary according to two factors.
 First: What are the diagnoses and history of treatment?
 Second: What is the “buy in” of the individual to improve?

 Is there a difference in how facilities interact with a licensed psychologist, versus a non-licensed educational consultant?
 Absolutely.
 Imagine a psychology course that is given to you in Wikipedia style.
 That is how ECs learn about special needs.
-There is no “test” given to ECs to assure proper understanding of diagnoses or quality of care.
-Programs need a licensed consultant to provide direct feedback as to how the family can better the motivation of the patient or client.
-Consumer beware.
+There is no “test” given to ECs to assure proper understanding of diagnoses or quality of care, and they certainly aren’t qualified in opine in court on an expert level.

 Are the residential options close or far away?
 It depends.
 Rules and regulations in States dictate the options found within those States for residential care.
 Most states allow only so long to house minor individuals, and those length of stays do vary.
 Those of majority age can find more options in insurance-friendly States.
 Dr. Burdick believes in family preservation and reunification, and finds choices that fit the need to visit family members frequently.